TnTech-ECE/F25_Team2_AutomatedChessBoard/Reports/Experimental_Analysis/Experimental_Analysis_Report.md

 > Each team member must write their own contribution statement.
 One member may NOT write on behalf of another.
 By submitting this report, the team collectively certifies the accuracy of all statements below.

 ### Allison Givens
-- **Experiment Design:** Co-designed Experiment 1 (Move Completion Time), Experiment 11 (Thermal Safety), and Experiment 13 (Battery Runtime, UPS Switching Latency, and Power-Loss Recovery).
+- **Experiment Design:** Co-designed Experiment 1 (Move Completion Time), Experiment 11 (Thermal Safety), Experiment 13 (UPS Switching Latency and Power-Loss Recovery), and Experiment 17 (Battery Runtime).
 Solo-designed Experiment 12 (Mechanical & Electrical Safety Compliance).
-- **Experiment Execution:** Ran Experiment 12 solo.
+- **Experiment Execution:** Ran Experiments 12 and 17 solo.
 Co-executed Experiment 6 (with Noah and Jack).
 Co-excuted Experiment 13 with Lewis.
 Participated in Experiment 7.
 - **Data Analysis:** Analyzed all data for Experiment 12.
 - **Report Writing:** Drew conclusions for Experiment 12.
 - **Signature / Initials:** _____